 Photo Aaron Lang.

-This shy and little known species spends its entire life in the extremely remote valleys in the Brooks Range, the northernmost mountain range in Alaska.
+The shy and little known Gray-headed Chickadee spends its entire life in the extremely remote valleys in the Brooks Range, the northernmost mountain range in Alaska.
 Despite the nearly complete lack of information on this species in North America, we’ve been successful in finding it in the Arctic National Wildlife Refuge every summer except one since 1997.
 Aside from the allure of the Gray-headed Chickadee, the opportunity to travel through and bird in one of North America’s most remote and inaccessible wilderness areas is draw enough for many birders.
-While we’ve been birding this region for nearly three decades, we continue to enjoy new discoveries on nearly every adventure—we go to look for chickadees, but always end up finding so much more.
+While we’ve been birding this region for more than three decades, we continue to enjoy new discoveries on nearly every adventure—we go to look for chickadees, but always end up finding so much more.

-Rafting conditions will consist of mostly Class I and II waters, with two miles or so of Class III whitewater.
+Rafting conditions consist of mostly Class I and II waters, with several miles of Class III whitewater, depending on water level.
 Our main obstacles will likely be low water conditions, periodic flooding, and lingering ice.
 Depending on conditions, we could encounter some necessary portages, or have delays imposed upon us that would prevent us from spending the planned amount of time in chickadee habitat.
 What would a true adventure be without some unknowns?
-Participants need to be in good health and good physical condition, pack a positive attitude, and be capable of handling a variety of conditions.
+Participants need to be in good health and good physical condition, pack a positive attitude and be capable of handling a variety of conditions.
 This trip is not for everyone; however, in spite of or even because of these challenges, the trip offers countless rewards for those who travel through the Arctic National Wildlife Refuge.